Dkaban/google-homepage/README.md

 - Recreate the Google Homepage using CSS, HTML, and Javascript.

 ### Functionality
-- Looks and feels like the old google homepage
+- Trying to make a look-alike page for the current google homepage
 - Live version of the site can be seen here https://dkaban.github.io/google-homepage/

 #### TODO